- Places to Explore

 - Spanish Phrases

 English is the official language in Corozal, but Spanish is just as common here.
-The town was largely rebuilt after Hurricane Janet nearly destroyed it in 1955, so it's neat and modern.
-Hurricane Dean in 2007 sideswiped Corozal Town, blowing off some roofs and knocking down trees, but otherwise did no serious damage.
+The town was largely rebuilt after Hurricane Janet nearly destroyed it in 1955.
 Many houses are clapboard, built on wooden piles, and other houses are simple concrete-block structures, though the growing clan of expats is putting up new houses that wouldn't look out of place in Florida.
-One of the few remaining colonial-era buildings is a portion of the old fort in the center of town.
+One of the few remaining 19th-century colonial-era buildings is a portion of the old fort in the center of town, now the Corozal House of Culture.

 Corozal Town at a Glance